filouDcode/filouDcode/README.md

 ### :star: Interest

 * 🌍  I'm located in South-East France

-* :telescope: I'm passionate about astronomy
+* :telescope:  I've been passionate about astronomy since I first looked in a telescope

 * :musical_note: 🎸 🎹  For many years I have been a musician, bassist and electro-music composer in my home studio

 * 🔊 🎧  Listen to this track released on Beatport some years ago and titled : [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213)

 * :fire:  I'm currently having some hard times on GNU/Linux & Fluter

 * 📮  You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com)